 The site overlooks the ocean, at the northern entry to the McLaren Vale - it is planted on tertiary red soil and stone, perched on a thick layer of limestone.
 The aspect is north-easterly, but the moderating ocean breezes mean the site is slightly cooler than the rest of the Vale.
 The ocean wind also beats the vines around enough at flowering to set a very small concentrated crop.

-From the 2018 vintage we have produced a Known Pleasures Field White, with the predominant variety being Viognier, there are however pockets of rogue vines planted throughout block 4, also certified Biodynamic, whose variety is a little unclear.
-The wine is an elegant, fresh white wine with a delicious savoury palate.
+In the 2018 vintage we have produced Known Pleasures Field White, with the predominant variety being Viognier, there are however pockets of rouge vines planted throughout block 4, also certified Biodynamic, whose variety is a little unclear … possibly Marsanne and Roussanne.
+The wine is an elegant, fresh dry white wine with a delicious savoury palate.

 A science graduate of the University of Western Australia with a Master of Science Degree in Fermentation and Brewing Science from the University of Birmingham (England).